 The best way to look at the difference between hair loss and hair thinning is that, in most cases hair thinning is due to environmental factors and simply changing your hair care routine by doing things such as reducing heat and chemical usage and using the right products can help to restore hair to good health.
 It can take time, but if you start to look after your hair, over time when new hairs begin to grow you’ll end up with a full head of healthy hair.

 When it comes to hair loss you might notice your hair thinning in different areas, most commonly, around the hairline – over time this can form a receding hairline something that a lot of men will want to reverse.

-A hair transplant is the perfect treatment for thinning hair, if the thinning hair is permanent, the treatment works by transplanting hair from one area of the scalp to another to achieve the appearance of a fuller looking head of hair.
+A hair transplant for thinning hair is ideal, if the thinning hair is permanent, the treatment works by transplanting hair from one area of the scalp to another to achieve the appearance of a fuller looking head of hair.
 The treatment can work to concentrate on areas of the scalp where the hair is thinning, such as the hairline.
 The result will leave any thin areas of the scalp looking fuller with natural and realistic coverage.

-A hair transplant isn’t the only treatment that would work for thinning hair, and for some, it isn’t the right treatment.
+A hair transplant for thinning hair isn’t the only treatment that would work, and for some, it isn’t the right treatment.
 Sometimes, if your hair loss is not severe, or if you are quite young you might be advised by our doctors not to get a hair transplant just yet.
 Future hair loss can be unpredictable and having a hair transplant too early will not be future proof and you could end up needing further treatment in the future.